rossati/FormGen/README.md

 The form generator can be tested locally by installing the directory FormGen or its contents in a directory accessible from localhost.
 It is also possible test accessing this <a href='https://www.condorinformatique.com/nFormgen' target='_blank'>site</a>.
 <h4>Using the form generator</h4>
-The form builder is contained in <pre>formgen.js</pre> script which must be included in the HTML page.
+The form builder is contained in <i>formgen.js</i> script which must be included in the HTML page together with any style sheets..